Q. Why should I be concerned about the current state (failed/failing) of federal financial reform?

 The BWU Plan is the only reform proposal, of which I am aware, that contains reform that fully addresses the threats to our nation’s financial system and economy that are posed by white-collar crimes being directed from Wall Street C-Suites (which is what caused the last crisis — see below).
-This is why we are advocating the immediate implementation of this proposal and why we describe it as urgently needed reform that citizens must support in order to ensure that the White House and Congress do not fail — the second time around (considering that their first attempt with financial reform has failed/is failing) — with implementing it ASAP.
+This is why we are advocating the immediate implementation of reform that achieves the objectives of this proposal and why we describe it as urgently needed reform that citizens must support in order to ensure that the White House and Congress do not fail — the second time around (considering that their first attempt with financial reform has failed/is failing) — with implementing it ASAP.
 BWU explains why this reform is so urgently needed: “The most recent U.S. bubble and resultant financial crisis and Great Recession were driven by three epidemics of fraud led by [bankers in Wall Street C-Suites].
 The three epidemics that drove the crisis are appraisal fraud, ‘liar’s loans’ (collectively, these were the loan origination frauds), and the resale of those fraudulently originated mortgages through fraudulent ‘reps and warranties’ to the secondary market and the public.
 We [BWU] cannot… fail to act now given the urgency of the problems caused by the collapse of personal accountability for Wall Street [bankers].
 Our economy and our democracy are both imperiled by that collapse and require urgent redress.
 [We, the BWU members, are] dedicated to… helping to implement the urgent changes necessary to prevent or at least reduce the frequency and harm of future crises.”
 (Note: We also recommend, for anyone who is still not convinced of the need for the reform that the BWU is recommending because they are not familiar with just how impotent the FBI and our regulators were in even slowing down, let alone stopping, the “epidemic” of fraud that caused the last crisis, that citizens watch the Frontline (PBS) program “The Untouchables,” which documents just how frustrated officials in the FBI claimed to be with regard to prosecuting Wall Street executives and stopping the fraud epidemic.
 As Professor Henry Pontell (criminology, law and society, School of Social Ecology at the University of California at Irvine) explains: “When regulators don’t believe in regulation and don’t get what is going on at the companies they oversee, there can be no major white-collar crime prosecutions [and] if they don’t understand what we call collective embezzlement [what Professor Black calls accounting control fraud], where people are literally looting their own firms, then it’s impossible to bring cases” [and, impossible, I would think, to stop an epidemic of fraud] — (see: “In Financial Crisis, No Prosecutions of Top Figures,” The New York Times (nytimes.com), April 14, 2011)

 Q. How are we (We the People) going to achieve the ultimate goal of the STOP Financial Crisis II campaign (which is the implementation of the BWU 60-Day Plan by the White House and Congress)?